 It diligently pursues various initiatives to strengthen the water system and guarantee Houston's sustainable water future.

-They concentrate on modernizing ancient systems, increasing water protection, and utilizing technology to reinforce proficiency and flexibility.
+They focus on modernizing ancient systems, enhancing water protection, and leveraging technology to improve proficiency and flexibility.

-Implementing these improvements is supported by the city with federal and state agencies and by engaging the community.
+Implementing these improvements is supported by the city, federal and state agencies, and community engagement.

 │Infrastructure Modernization Projects